emmanuelgonz/multi_season_analysis/README.md

-# multi_season_analysis
+# Multi-season Analysis of Field Scanalyzer, Soil Water Content, and AZMET Information
-Multi-season analysis of Field Scanalyzer, soil water content, and AZMET information.
+This set of code runs multi-season analysis of lettuce data.
+This can be refactored to run on other crop species grown under the Field Scanalyzer.

 Each file does the following:
 - azmet.ipynb: Visualizes AZMET data across multiple seasons.
 To download AZMET data, [click here](https://ag.arizona.edu/azmet/06.htm).